Non-owner SR-22 insurance in Texas

 Does a non-owner SR-22 cover rental cars?

 Having a non-owner SR-22 simply means that you are maintaining the minimum liability coverage for your state.
-A non-owner SR-22 won’t cover rental car damages, but having a non-owner auto insurance policy may be able to cover certain damages you cause to a third-party while driving a rental car.
+A non-owner SR-22 won’t cover rental car damages, but having a non-owner auto insurance policy may be able to cover certain damage you cause to a third-party while driving a rental car.

 What happens if my SR-22 lapses?